Updated May 11, 2022

-- When alone in an office, study area, or other space or where permitted by an official University notice posted in a space.
+- When alone in an office, private study area, or other space.

-- Children under the age of 2 years or anyone unable to remove a face covering without assistance.
+- Children under the age of 2 years or anyone unable to remove a well-fitted face mask without assistance.

 - When an accommodation is necessary as indicated by a medical or similar subject matter expert and granted by express written permission of the University.